AnadoluUniversityCeng/ClueWeb12SpamRankings/README.md

 * `for f in *.spamPct.gz ; do cat $f | gunzip -c | ../decompress-spam12 | gzip -c | gunzip > ../waterloo-spam-cw12-decoded/"${f%%.*}".txt ; done`

 At the end, `waterloo-spam-cw12-decoded` folder will contain *358* files : cw12-0000tw.txt  cw12-0601wb.txt  cw12-1501tw.txt ... cw12-0600wb.txt  cw12-1012wb.txt  cw12-1500wb.txt
+The path of this folder will be the first argument of your program.

 The tar is 654 MB.
 Decoded text files are 5.4 GB.
 The format of each decoded text file is:
 ```